sr-murthy/continuedfractions/docs/sources/rational-points.rst

    >>> RP(F(1, 2), F(3, 4)).is_integral_lattice_point()
    False

-which may be useful when filtering a large collection of :py:class:`~continuedfractions.rational_points.RationalPoint` instances for such points.
+which may be useful when working with a large collection of :py:class:`~continuedfractions.rational_points.RationalPoint` instances.

 Support for representing and operating on rational and integral lattices and lattice points may be added in the future.
 Contributions would be welcome.